AdamKassem/LinuxV6FileSystem/README.md

 This project must be done in C/C++ only.
 Check the program I uploaded on elearning and use that as a starting point.
 Due date: March 31, 2022 11:59 pm.

+# Part 2
+You need to implement the following additional commands and add to the project 2-part 1:
+Keep in mind that all files in v6 file system that you need to deal with in this project part are in the root directory and there will be no subdirectories.
+(a) cpin externalfile v6-file
+Creat a new file called v6-file in the v6 file system and fill the contents of the newly created file with the contents of the externalfile.
+(b) cpout v6-file externalfile
+If the v6-file exists, create externalfile and make the externalfile's contents equal to v6-file.
+(c) rm v6-file
+Delete the file v6_file from the v6 file system.
+Remove all the data blocks of the file, free the i-node and remove the directory entry.
+(d) q
+Save all changes and quit.
+For example the following sequence: initfs mydisk 1000 100 cpin success.c /f1
+cpin a.out /f2
+cpout /f2 a.out-copy
+cpout /f1 success
+is possible where f1 and f2 are is created in the directory / of the v6 file system and success.c and a.out are existing files in the native Unix machine where the modified program mod-v6.c is developed, compiled and executed.
+Due date: April 26, 2022 11:55 pm.